ThariiEranga/weather-report-generator/README.md

 # weather-report-generator
- This is weather report generator application based on user location.
+ This is weather report generator application based on user location using Node.js.

 # Features<br/>
 User Management           : Store user details and update their locations.<br/><br/>